Have questions? Mail aitxchallenge@gmail.com !

 Can we use closed models?

 Yes.
-However, we will evaluate and award prizes to submitted systems in different categories; use of large vs. small models as well as use of open-source vs. proprietary models will be distinguished during evaluation.
+However, we will evaluate and award prizes to submitted models across different tiers; use of large vs. small models as well as use of open-source vs. proprietary models will be distinguished during evaluation.

 Still have questions?
 Mail aitxchallenge@gmail.com !